RedRock42/MoneyBall-Project_R/README.md

 ### Software and Libraries

-This project uses the following software and R libraries: ggplot2;
+This project uses the following software and R libraries: ggplot2
-ggthemes;